Today I’m going to share how to buy international stocks.

 And, going abroad with your stock investments can make it even scarier.

-That is why many investors attempt to increase their comfort in the risky venture that is the stock market by only investing in stuff they are familiar with – stocks like Google (GOOG), Apple (AAPL), Netflix (NFLX), or Amazon (AMZN).
+That’s why many investors only invest in stuff they are familiar with.
+Stocks like Google (GOOG), Apple (AAPL), Netflix (NFLX), or Amazon (AMZN).

-Because investing exclusively in companies you’re familiar with means giving up diversification.
-And when you don’t focus on diversification, you increase your risk.
+Investing exclusively in companies you’re familiar with means giving up diversification.
+And when you don’t diversify, you increase your risk.

 Maybe.
 Maybe not.

-You can also invest in companies outside of America.
-So, the question becomes, is it worthwhile to diversify beyond the U.S.?
+Since you can also invest in companies outside of America, the question becomes, is it worthwhile to diversify beyond the U.S.?